 Education in Mozambique

-Public education in Mozambique is free, though expats and locals prefer to send their children to private schools if they can afford it.
+Public education in Mozambique is free, although expats and locals who can afford it prefer to send their children to international or private schools.

 Expat Health Insurance